-Your child may have been given a stoma (an opening in the abdomen) during the surgery.
+Your child may have been given a stoma (an opening in the belly) during the surgery.
 If so, stoma care will be discussed with you.

 Your child may need to stay in the hospital for 7 days or longer.

-Bring your child back to the doctor 7 days after surgery, as scheduled.
+Bring your child back to the healthcare provider 7 days after surgery, as scheduled.

 Being active helps the body heal.
 But too much activity can harm the healing incision(s).
 Your child may walk as much as is comfortable.
 But your child should avoid lifting heavy things or vigorous activity, such as running and sports.